The paintings are a celebration of the miraculous events that take place within and between the bodies of humans and the more than human realm.

 My artwork is inspired by hidden worlds, especially the inner workings of living things.
 Using expressive marks and dynamic compositions inspired by events happening inside and sometimes outside of our bodies, my art practice allows me to visually explore our biological and metaphysical relationship with plants, animals, the cosmos, and each other.
 In my work I strive to emulate and celebrate the energy and visceral qualities of our biotic existence.

 My goal with each painting is to activate the bodies of perception in my audience as a reflection of the motivated bodies that express themselves within all living things.
 I hope that my work might make an important contribution, not just to how the viewer receives ideas about painting in general or my art specifically, but much more importantly, to how they experience themselves as physical and energetic beings.

-Both active and eclectic, my compositions aim to capture a type of crossing between material and spiritual substrates.
-For me, this includes thinking about the body as a type of landscape of constant behind the scenes exchanges and interactions.
-In an effort to capture these mutually implicated states, my work contains references to evolution, shamanistic techniques, swarm behavior, theories of emergence, archetypal symbolism, fractals, totemic powers, art and many other cross-cultural symbols and references.
+I intend to capture a type of crossing between material and spiritual substrates within each composition.
+For me, this includes thinking about the body as a type of landscape of constant behind the scenes exchanges and interactions within the self, as well as with the more than human world that exists outside of us.
 This process helps me to create works that are informed by varied taxonomies of the body which are subtly woven together by diagramming different models of conscious experience as a kind of network of larger, molecular and metaphysical forces.